watch-devtube/contrib/README.md

 ## How to remove a video

-If you want a video to be removed, create a new GitHub issue and explain why you think the video should be removed.
-In particular, we'd appreciate if you created issues for marketing videos.
+If you want a video to be removed, [create an entry in ignored.yml](https://github.com/watch-devtube/contrib/blob/master/ignored.yml) and explain why you think the video should be removed.
+In particular, we'd appreciate if you removed marketing videos.

 ## Video auto-tagging